Our progress in fight against COVID-19 pandemic

 BioBlock® nasal spray is a natural product derived from bovine colostrum that is meant to serve as a prophylactic measure, creating a protective environment on the nasal mucosa, thereby isolating the viral particles and help prevent the spread of the SARS-CoV-2 virus.
 It’s meant to be an additional preventive measure wherever it is difficult to keep distance from each other.
 It has been available for sale in Estonia market since May 2021.

-Our results so far show that the BioBlock solution blocks the interaction between the spike protein and ACE2 receptor from five different virus strains in a concentration-dependent manner, thus blocking the virus from entering the host cells.
+Our results so far show that colostrum derived immunoglobulins from immunized cows block the interaction between the Spike protein and ACE2 receptor from five different virus strains in a concentration-dependent manner, thus blocking the virus from entering the host cells.

 BioBlock was an achievement of consortium, which includes Icosagen Cell Factory OÜ, AS Chemi-Pharm, OÜ Teadus ja Tegu, Estonian University of Life Sciences (Institute of Veterinary Medicine and OÜ Eerika farm) and University of Tartu (Institute of Pharmacy, Institute of Biomedical and Translational Medicine, and Institute of Technology).

 For companies, that wish to purchase BioBlock® nasal spray for their employees, please contact: firstname.lastname@example.org, phone: +372 5857 7040.

 Icosagen created drug candidates for the coronavirus.